Blog Layout

 Start at the Beginning

 So JTB was way ahead of the psychological gurus of today on this one.
 Yet, he knew more is needed.
 Part B: you’re powerless to do this on your own.
 Sometimes that’s what’s missing in those resolutions.
 People think all they need is willpower.
 If that were true, WW (a.k.a.
 Weight Watchers) would have gone out of business a long time ago.
-Add Step Two: A Power greater than ourselves is needed to restore the sanity in it all.
+Add Step Two: a Power greater than ourselves is needed to restore the sanity in it all.

 For JTB, that meant baptism.
 (Roll of eyes; here it comes.)
 Ok, granted, now you have images of river dunking or at least a big tub.
 Well, some just sprinkle a few droplets, but the effect is the same.
 Hold on though and see where John was going with this.